FE-Schrift: Development

 The motivation for the creation of the typeface arose in the late 1970s in the light of terrorism by the Red Army Faction when it was discovered that with the then-standard font for vehicle registration plates—the DIN 1451 font—it was particularly easy to modify letters by applying a small amount of black paint or tape.
 For example, it was easy to change a "P" to an "R" or "B", a "3" to an "8", or an "L" or "F" to an "E".
 Modifications to FE-font plates are somewhat more difficult, as they also require the use of white paint, which is easily distinguished at a distance from the retroreflective white background of the plate, in particular at night.

-The original design for the FE-Schrift typeface was created by Karlgeorg Hoefer who was working for the Bundesanstalt für Straßenwesen (Federal Highway Research Institute of Germany) at the time.
+The original design for the FE-Schrift typeface was created by Karlgeorg Hoefer who was working for the Bundesanstalt für Straßenwesen (Federal Highway Institute of Germany) at the time.
 The typeface was slightly modified according to the results of tests that lasted from 1978 to 1980 at the University of Giessen (Department of Physiology and Cybernetic Psychology).
 For example, the initial slashed zero ($\emptyset$) could be mistaken for an 8, so Hoefer replaced it by a design with a reduced white slash in the upper right corner.
-Whilst the DIN typeface was using a proportional font, the FE-Schrift is a monospaced font (with different spacing for letters and numbers) for improved machine readability.
+Whilst the DIN typeface used a proportional font, the FE-Schrift is a monospaced font (with different spacing for letters and numbers) for improved machine readability.
 Faked FE-Schrift letters (e.g., "P" to "R") appear conspicuously disproportionate.